Born from NASA technology and perfected for sleep.

 “A staggering 8/10 of us will experience back pain at some stage in our lives and this can disrupt sleep.
 It’s important to remember that just like sitting and standing posture is important, so is your lying posture in bed when you sleep.”

-Back pain can keep you up at night, it prevents you from enjoying a good night’s sleep and saps your day’s energy.
-But you’re in luck, not only are there solutions, but we’ve spoken to Hashim Saifuddin, Director and Osteopath at Atlas Osteopathy, to get the best and most thorough information to help you on your way to understanding back pain in bed, and how to combat it.
+Back pain can keep you up at night, prevent you from enjoying a good night’s sleep, and sap your day’s energy.
+But you’re in luck.
+Not only are there solutions, but we’ve spoken to our sleep experts, to get the best and most thorough information to help you understand back pain in bed and how to combat it.

 The main cause of back pain in bed is poor posture, either from how a person sits at work or how they sleep at night.

-Attached to the vertebra are smaller muscle groups such as the erector spinae, and large muscles such as the trapezius.
+Attached to the vertebra are smaller muscle groups, such as the erector spinae, and large muscles, such as the trapezius.
 Poor posture can put the muscles into awkward positions that can cause irritation over a prolonged period of time, resulting in aches or pains.
-Lower and middle back pain tend to be the common culprits when sleeping.
+Lower and middle back pain tends to be the common culprit when sleeping.
 While there are several causes of back pain, a small number of which can be more serious underlying health issues.
 NHS Live Well gives us a list of common indicators of poor posture:

-In order to prevent back pain in bed, taking care of your posture is essential.
-A great start is to sleep on your right-hand side, with knees bent up slightly.
-Laying on the right-hand side is good for blood flow, as you have the smaller and lighter left lung resting on the heart in this position, maximising blood flow.
+Taking care of your posture is essential to preventing back pain in bed.
+A great start is to sleep on your right side, with your knees bent up slightly.
+Lying on the right side is good for blood flow, as the smaller and lighter left lung rests on the heart in this position, maximising blood flow.

-Ensure that the gap in between the shoulder, neck, and head is filled with a pillow, so that the spine and neck remain in good alignment.
-Imagine how your neck sits vertically in line with the rest of the spine when you are sitting and standing; when you are laying on your side, you want to maintain that.
+Ensure that the gap between the shoulder, neck, and head is filled with a pillow so that the spine and neck remain aligned.
+Imagine how your neck sits vertically in line with the rest of the spine when you are sitting and standing; when you are lying on your side, you want to maintain that.
 Pillow depth is key here, and firmness or softness is a personal preference.

 Related: Sleeping Positions Guide